angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 Think of this as a turn 1 kill.
 Petal into Ritual into Doomsday and construct the following pile: \[LED, LED, LED, Echo, Echo\].
 Because you have a Burning Wish in hand, you don't need to include a wincon in the pile; Echo will recycle it for you.
-Crack LED for {{UUU}} and flashback Echo.
+Crack LED for {U}{U}{U} and flashback Echo.
 Now there are 8 cards you can draw from for Echo.
 You are guaranteed to draw at least 2 LED and at least 1 Echo.
-Crack those 2 LEDs for {{UUURRR}}, then flashback Echo.
+Crack those 2 LEDs for {U}{U}{U}{R}{R}{R}, then flashback Echo.
 This time there will be 7 cards leftover, so you're guaranteed to draw them all.
 Cast your LEDs, then Wish for ToA.

 **Hand:** Dark Ritual, Doomsday, Doomdsay, Brainstorm, Thoughtseize, Veil of Summer
 **Board:** Swamp, Island